Hajong people: Clothing

 Hajongs are known for their woven dresses.
 Hajongs are known for their weaving and handicrafts; their skilled activities are still preserved and passed on through the ages from generation to generation, though there might be minuscule changes in lifestyle with the influence of western way of life.
 Weaving constitutes an important integral household work for the women and most of the time one can see hajong women weaving and wearing their traditional attire.
 This is one of the important features observed within this ethnic group and it reveals their affection for their traditional values.
 Hajong women feel prideful that they can weave their own clothes and also that of her children and members of the family.
 For maidens, the knowledge of weaving is considered a prime requisite prior to marriage, but because to Western influences this tradition is not strictly adhered to by unmarried women.
 Every household has a traditional loom called bana; there are two kinds of traditional looms, salbana and sipnibana.
 The sipnibana is operated solely with hands and does not require the use of feet.

 Women of this tribe chiefly wear pathin, a wrap-around skirt that covered the upper and lower part of the body from the bust till the calf of the leg.
-Women in the upper class wore a long pathin which falls down to the floor while women in the lower class wore a shorter pathin which length reaches to the ankle.
+Women in the upper class wore a long pathin which fell down to the floor while women in the lower class wore a shorter pathin which length reaches to the ankle.
 The pathin is a horizontally striped, colourful, rectangular piece of cloth with alternate layers of different colours between red stripes and thick horizontal borders.
 The pathin, also called pate or pâthni, consists of two main sets of stripes: the kan and the gao.
 If the pathin is observed with the stripes parallel to the horizon, the kan appears to be on the top and bottom ends of the pathin, while the gao is the larger central portion of the pathin.
-Red is the main colour used in the rangapathin, which is worn by young women; while middle aged women tend to wear pathins with lesser stripes in shades to green.
+Red is the main colour used in the rangapathin, which is worn by young women; while middle-aged women tend to wear pathins with lesser stripes in shades of green.
 Women, while working on the fields use the kompes as a banong or belt.
 The compes is a brocaded scarf mostly used by men, but often women use it to tie their waists.
 Menfolk wear a woven piece of cloth called ningti or bhijâ kapur, it is worn in the fashion of a dhoti.
 During winters, both men and women cover their bodies with a traditional brocaded shawl called Argon and men keep their necks warm with a kompes.
 Other kind of clothes used by the Hajongs are gamsa similar to the Assamese gamosa and pasra, an embroidered light shawl.
 Buksuli is the traditional shirt used by men.